Event Videography by Allen Nichols

 - Mounted Camera: Mount the camera on something that’s moving: taxi, car (windshield, hood, dashboard, etc.), bicycle, grocery cart, dog, drone

 - Signs: Name of location, open/closed sign, public signs, funny signs, ironic signs, symbolic signs

-- Details Inside the Location: tables, menus, the bar, bar tender’s hands pouring drinks from tap
+- Details Inside the Location: tables, menus, the bar, bar tender’s hands pouring drinks from the tap

 - Landmarks: statues, famous buildings, famous businesses, famous bridges

-- Weather: rain, wind in trees, storm gathering
+- Weather: rain, wind in trees, a storm gathering

 - Nature: ducks in a pond, insects, squirrels, flowers

-- Entrances and Exits: People walking into building, walking out of building, getting into and out of vehicles
+- Entrances and Exits: People walking into buildings, walking out of buildings, getting into and out of vehicles

 - Busy-ness: Roads, freeways, intersections, overpasses

 - Bodies of Water: beaches, lakes, rivers, pools, fountains, streams, rivers, waterfalls

 - Time-Lapses: Sunrise, sunset, stars, long projects (construction), slow projects (pottery)

 - From High Up: from the roof, looking down, looking across to other roofs

 - Panoramas: scan the horizon

 - Focus Blur: Frame the shot.
 Hit record.
 Count to five then slowly blur the image by adjusting focus.
 Slowly bring the shot back into focus.
 Count to five again.